 No charge is made if an appointment is cancelled with at least 48 hours’ notice.
 A 50% charge will usually be levied for cancellations with less than 48 hours' notice, with 100% charge levied for cancellations with less than 24 hours' notice.

-- Weekdays and limited evening slots.
+- Monday to Thursday days, plus limited evening slots.

 Culloden and Inverness city centre locations available.